AI for Coaches

 Q: How much does it cost to run AI for a coaching practice?

-OpenClaw itself is free and open-source.
-The only cost is the AI model API usage, which typically runs $15-30 per month for a solo coaching practice.
+Claude Code is free to install.
+Usage is billed through the Anthropic API (pay-per-token) or covered by a Claude Pro or Team subscription.
+Typical solo-coach usage runs $15-30 per month on the API.
 Compare that to a virtual assistant at $500-2,000/month or the 10+ hours per week you currently spend on admin.

 Q: What tasks should a coach automate first?